Brendan Donovan Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks fourth in the league.
+- The pitching staff for the Marlins has a collective 9.5 K/9, the fifth-best in MLB.

-- The Marlins have a 4.10 team ERA that ranks 14th among all MLB pitching staffs.
+- The Marlins' 4.10 team ERA ranks 13th among all league pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (91 total, 1.1 per game).
+- The Marlins rank 13th in baseball in home runs given up (92 total, 1.1 per game).

-- In his last outing on Wednesday against the Boston Red Sox, the left-hander threw five innings, giving up one earned run while surrendering three hits.
+- The lefty's last time out came on Thursday against the Boston Red Sox, when he went 6 1/3 scoreless innings while allowing three hits.

-- In 16 games this season, the 25-year-old has a 3.53 ERA and 10.1 strikeouts per nine innings, while giving up a batting average of .246 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.